 SIX WEEKS UNTIL CHRISTMAS!

-Our daughter “Boo” told me a couple years ago that, for her, our Thanksgiving dinner shopping trip is the official start of the Christmas season!
-Hopefully your grocery shopping will be as enjoyable for your family as it is for ours.
-Six years ago, this very week I made a trip over to Seattle to be with my husband, who had a health crisis.
+Seven years ago, this very week I made a trip over to Seattle to be with my husband, who had a health crisis.
 He had been life-flighted the night before, and my adult daughters and I did a quick Thanksgiving shopping together, getting some stupendous bargains.
 It was fun, AND done, and I could leave them to handle Thanksgiving dinner without me.

 Every year, when our Thanksgiving menu, and shopping list are completed, we take a morning to purchase the groceries.
 Our menu doesn’t change much from year to year, which means less work on our part.

 One local grocer traditionally has turkey priced as low as 59 cents a pound, when buying another fifty dollars worth of groceries.
 It likely will be more expensive this year, but those type of bargains are worth looking into.
 This grocer also has sale prices on other items like fresh cranberries, sweet potatoes, olives, pickles, cream cheese, sugar, flour, butter, and much more.
 We plan virtually all of our shopping for this one store, and get great bargains as we spend our $50, purchase our turkey and are done shopping for Thanksgiving!
 It cuts down on the stress, and it works out magnificently for us.
+Another grocery store has turkeys for $3.99 when spending $35 other grocery items.

 If you have little ones you might find it more relaxing to shop without them.
 See if another mom will watch your kids for a couple hours while you complete this, in exchange for you offering a couple of hours to watch hers, or order online for pickup and save even more time.

-You may not choose to do it our way, but if you are buying a frozen turkey, you’ll need to get it by early next week in order to allow sufficient time for thawing.
+You may not choose to do it our way, but if you are buying a frozen turkey, you’ll need to get it by next week in order to allow sufficient time for thawing.
 Here are my hints on buying and roasting the perfect turkey.

 FUNNY STORY!